Susan Sullivan

 Susan Sullivan Award Nominations

-Sullivan’s performances have received formal recognition from television awards bodies.
-She earned a Primetime Emmy Award nomination for Outstanding Lead Actress in a Drama Series for Having Babies in 1978, received a Golden Globe nomination for Supporting Actress for her work on Dharma & Greg, and garnered multiple Soap Opera Digest nominations during her time on Falcon Crest.
+Throughout her career, Susan Sullivan has earned several major award nominations across dramatic and comedic television.
+She received a Primetime Emmy Award nomination for Outstanding Lead Actress in a Drama Series for her role in Having Babies in 1978.
+She later earned a Golden Globe Award nomination for Best Supporting Actress in a Series for her work on Dharma & Greg.
+She also received three Soap Opera Digest Award nominations during her run on Falcon Crest.

 Susan Sullivan Family